GregVS/personal-website/content/Projects/Fantasy Track and Field.md

 I was on the track team all throughout high school.
 I wasn't particularly stellar, but I loved it and had a good group of friends on the team.
 We decided it would be fun to bet on teammates.
 So we started a fantasy league.
 We would draft athletes from our school to assemble our fantasy team and earn points based on how they performed at the meets.

 It started as a Google sheets game.
 Every week we'd check the results posted online and calculate how many points each person earned.
 It was quite tedious and no one trusted each other's calculations.
-One of my friends mentioned that it would be great if there was an app for our game.
-So I made it.
+So I made us an app.

+## Features
+- Support for any high school using [Athletic.net](https://www.athletic.net/) (They gave me permission to scrape results from their site)
+- Snake draft for initial fantasy team creation
+- Automated meet results fetching and scoring
+- Predicted future scores for athletes
+- Support for trading athletes among fantasy teams
 ## Screenshots
 ![[fantasy-track-1.png|400]] ![[fantasy-track-2.png|400]] ![[fantasy-track-3.png|400]] ![[fantasy-track-4.png|400]]